 Putting your children's needs ahead of your retirement savings can hinder your ability to achieve financial security in the long run.
 Find a balance between supporting your children and saving for your own future.

-In your 40s, it's important to review and update your estate planning documents, such as wills, trusts, and beneficiaries on retirement accounts or life insurance policies.
-Ensure they align with your current wishes and circumstances.
+In your 40s, it's important to create your estate planning documents, such as wills, trusts, and beneficiaries on retirement accounts or life insurance policies.
+Ensure they align with your current wishes and circumstances, including guardianship for your children.
+Revisit these documents regularly as your life evolves.

 In your 50s, you're approaching retirement or are already in the midst of it.
 It's a critical time to make smart financial choices.
 Here are some money mistakes to avoid in your 50s: